WojciechMatuszewski/programming-notes/web/react/react.md

 Ok, so now, whenever you click the button the component will rerender.
 Whenever you rerender the `counter.current` will increment.
 With 'normal' mode it works fine.
-But the problem occurs when you are using `Concurrent Mode` and React renders multiple times before committing.
+But the problem occurs when you are using _concurrent features_ and React renders multiple times before committing.

 Then, instead of seeing your counter incremented once, you will probably see